Mirror (group): Participation in TV programmes

 The first television reality show based on Mirror is Mirror Go, which aired from December 2018.
 In the show, members of the group played games in different parts of Hong Kong, including Ocean Park and Wu Kwai Sha Youth Village, while other episodes were filmed in Macau, Thailand and South Korea.
 Lokman said that the show was intended to resemble the South Korean programme Running Man, to provide members with opportunities to overcome challenges, live under the same roof and bond with each other as a group.
 The second season of the show, Mirror Go 2 released in May 2019.
 In every episode, a group of two members embarked on different missions, while others had to answer questions based on the footage of these missions.
 For the last 10 minutes of each episode, two members would partner with a fan and compete against each other in a series of Q&A. In 2021, all members of Mirror participated in ViuTV's game show Battle Feel (考有Feel) against ViuTV's other boy group Error, hosted by Kitty Yuen, Dixon Wong and Edan.
 In early April 2021, the group took part in a variety show titled Be A Better Mirror (調教你MIRROR) with actor-director Joey Leung Cho-yiu and the show aired from early June 2021 on ViuTV.

 Members of the group have also participated in various television drama series aired on ViuTV.
-The first television drama with a member of Mirror as part of the main cast was Retire to Queen.
-Starring Keung To, the television drama aired between June and July 2019.
-He collaborated with Flora King in the drama.
+The first television drama with a member of Mirror as part of the main cast was Retire to Queen in 2019, starring Keung To.
 In 2020, a volleyball drama titled We are the Littles (男排女將) aired on ViuTV.
 It is the first television drama that starred all members of Mirror, with seven of them composing the main cast, including Ian, Anson Lo, Edan, Jer, Tiger, Alton and Jeremy.
 The other main casts include Stephy Tang and members of boy group Error, while other members of Mirror appeared in guest roles.
 In Audience at the Folk TV Awards 2020 (觀眾在民間電視大奬2020), which was open to public voting, the drama was nominated for various categories and won Best Drama, Best Screenplay and Best Cinematography.
 Anson Lo won Best Supporting Actor as Bobby in the drama.
 In June 2021, Edan, Anson Lo, and Stanley starred in the Hong Kong adaptation of the Japanese series Ossan's Love with actor Kenny Wong.
 Ossan's Love became ViuTV's highest-rated original television series.